 1. comply with all applicable federal and State law;

-2. be consistent with UNC and UNCSA policy;
+2. be consistent with UNC and UNCSA policy and regulation;

 3. be posted, either physically or electronically, in a manner that is available to all affected users; AND